-Prior to its IPO, the Company issued an aggregate of 1,258,000 common shares, having a value of approximately \$19 million, to affiliates of Kohlberg & Co. to acquire certain subordinated debt and preferred stock securities issued by CDO Funds (Katonah III, Ltd., Katonah IV, Ltd., Katonah V, Ltd., Katonah VII CLO, Ltd., and Katonah VIII CLO, Ltd.) managed by Katonah Debt Advisors and two other asset managers.
-The subordinated debt and preferred stock securities are considered equity positions in the CDO Funds and, as of March 31, 2007 and December 31, 2006, the Company had \$24 million and \$21 million, respectively, of such CDO equity investments.
+Prior to its IPO, the Company issued an aggregate of 1,258,000 common shares, having a value of approximately \$19 million, to affiliates of Kohlberg & Co. to acquire certain subordinated debt and preferred stock securities issued by CDO Funds (Katonah III, Ltd., Katonah IV, Ltd., Katonah V, Ltd., Katonah VII CLO, Ltd.) which had previously been raised and are managed by Katonah Debt Advisors and two other asset managers.
+During the six months ended June 30, 2007, the Company invested an additional \$5 million in a new CDO Fund managed by Katonah Debt Advisors and another \$4 million in a CDO Fund managed by a third party.
+The subordinated debt and preferred stock securities are considered equity positions in the CDO Funds and, as of June 30, 2007 and December 31, 2006, the Company had approximately \$29 million and \$21 million, respectively, of such CDO equity investments.